Where do vervet monkeys live?

 View Africa | Habitat

-The vervet is a small, black-faced monkey, common to East Africa.
+The vervet is a small, black-faced monkey, common in East Africa.
 There are several subspecies of vervet monkeys, but, generally, the body is a greenish-olive or silvery-gray.
-The face, ears, hands, feet, and tip of the tail are black, but a conspicuous white band on the forehead blends in with the short whiskers.
+The face, ears, hands, feet, and the tip of the tail are black, but a conspicuous white band on the forehead blends in with the short whiskers.
 The males are slightly larger than the females and easily recognized by a turquoise-blue scrotum and red penis.
-The vervet is classified as a medium- to large-sized monkey.
-Its tail is usually held up, with the tip curving downward, and its arms and legs are approximately equal lengths.
+The vervet is classified as a medium- to a large-sized monkey.
+The tail is usually held up, with the tip curving downward, and the arms and legs are approximately equal lengths.

 The hierarchical system controls feeding, mating, fighting, friendships, survival, and even grooming — an important part of the vervet’s life.
 They spend several hours each day removing parasites, dirt, and other materials from one another’s fur.
 In the hierarchy, dominant individuals receive the most grooming.